VBRANT/bionomialbank/README.txt

     Adjust the config.cnfg files in the WEB-INF/<xyz>Data folders:

-        In the config file in WEB-INF/bbkData/, enter a (presumably) globally unique BinoBank domain name, which should identify the institution the BinoBank node runs in and, if the institution runs multiple BinoBank nodes, also distingish the node being set up from the other ones already running
+        In the config file in WEB-INF/bbkData/, enter a (presumably) globally unique BinoBank domain name, which should identify the institution the BinoBank node runs in and, if the institution runs multiple BinoBank nodes, also distinguish the node being set up from the other ones already running (if you set up the node for testing or experimentation purposes, please choose a domain name ending in "-Test", ".test", "-Dev", "-Development", ".dev", or something similar)

-        In the same file, enter the prefered access URL for the node, i.e., the (prefered) URL for accessing the node from the WWW
+        In the same file, enter the preferred access URL for the node, i.e., the (preferred) URL for accessing the node from the WWW

         In the same file, enter the administration passcode for the BinoBank node being set up